|

 term you can't create nor destroy energy ergo it

-cannot be saved not even by radiant floor
+cannot be made and saved like pennies in a bank - not even by radiant floor

 "exergy,